Anthropologist, social media guru, Icelandic nature and food enthusiast.

-The natural Ice cave on Langjökull can be visited on an exciting snowmobiling tour.
+The natural Ice cave on Langjökull glacier can be visited on an exciting snowmobiling tour.
+As you glide over the snow, you’ll pass by the Kerlingafjöll Mountain Range, dome-shaped Hofsjökull Glacier, and Eiríksjökull Glacier.
+Everywhere you look, you see dense layers of pure white snow.
 The pro to this tour is that it can be visited on a day tour straight from Reykjavík.

-But if you are up for a little more travelingSkaftafellis the Ultimate glacier Ice Cave paradise.
-In Skaftafell you have two fascinating option of tours.
+But if you are up for a little more travelingSkaftafellis the Ultimate Glacier Ice Cave paradise.
+In Skaftafell you have two fascinating options of tours.

 The Crystal Ice caveis the one you might have seen photos of, it’s amazingly crystal blue and doesn’t require any real hiking.
 It’s at the bottom of the glacier and the roof is super thin making it easier for sunlight to shine through and light up the cave in magical blue colors.
 The only con is that because of this thin-ness and the low location of the cave its weather dependant.
 The colder it is the better the cave is so let’s all pray for COLD winter!